Many placement tests can be taken online prior to coming to campus. Please take them before you register for classes.

 Please read the following carefully to determine which exams you need to take.

-You do not have to take this test if you have submitted a SAT or ACT score to USF.
+You do not have to take this test if you have submitted an official SAT or ACT score to USF.

 Undeclared students: If there is even a remote chance that you may choose a Math, Science, Business, Kinesiology, Architecture, or Economics major, and you have not taken the SAT or ACT, then you should take the math test.